DoctorWkt/SwiVM/journal.md

 i.e. the same as Icarus.
 I now need to write a different version of start_swivm.c to just convert the executable and to store the start address into a file.

+## Fri 23 Aug 16:15:51 AEST 2019

+I added the UART code from my TTT project here and wired up the CPU to use it for character output.
+I had do add some NOPs in to give the UART time to send each char.
+*printf()* isn't doing the *%d* yet.